taijusanagi/link-become-human/README.md

 ![technical-detail](./Docs/technical-detail.png)

-Chainlink integration detail is kept [here](./Docs/Chainlink-Integration.md).
+The details of Chainlink integration are maintained [here](./Docs/Chainlink-Integration.md).

 ### NFT Rendering with Unity and The Graph